Mohamed-Hagabdalla/Portfolio-Three/README.md

 [View the live project here!](https://phone-shop-python.herokuapp.com/)

 **Phone Shop** is a back end Python file, linked to a spreadsheet.
 The purpose of the Python file is to manipulate the spreadsheet, whenever necessary.
 The spreadsheet lists the number of phones, by phone type, sold by a shop over the course of a week.
 It also calculates the surplus and number of stock for each phone type.
 The sales, surplus and stock are seperated into 3 seperate worksheets, but they are all on one spreadsheet.
+Each column represents a market day in the week.
+The numbers in the sales worksheet represents the number of each phone type sold on each market day.

 ### Sales Worksheet
 ![An image of the Sales worksheet](assets/images/Sales%20worksheet.png)